Residence Halls Historical Markers

 As students and historians at Columbia University undertake researching the legacies present on Columbia’s campuses, there is an effort underway to commemorate these histories and legacies throughout campus buildings.

-A pilot project facilitated by the Libraries is underway for the installation of historical markers in select residence halls on campus to commemorate and discuss these events.
+A pilot project facilitated by the Libraries to install digital historical presentations in select residence halls on campus to commemorate and discuss these events was completed in March 2023.

 Samuel Bard enslaved at least eight people – and almost certainly more – during the course of his life and career as an early American physician.
 In 1931, a century after his death, the trustees chose to name the new medical center dormitory “Bard Hall” in his honor.
 The name was removed in 2020 at the urging of faculty and students.